Browns' Garrett in accident, injuries not life-threatening

 It's not yet known if Garrett's playing status for Sunday's game in Atlanta will be altered by the accident.

 Garrett needs just one sack to become the team's career leader.
-He was held to two assisted tackles in Thursday's win over the rival Steelers.
+He was held to two assisted tackles in Thursday's win over the Steelers.
+He missed one practice last week with an unspecified neck issue.

 One of the NFL's most dominant players, Garrett was selected with the No. 1 overall pick by Cleveland in 2017.
 He set a team single-season record with 16 sacks last season, and has recorded 61 1/2 sacks in 71 games.